Welcome to the DRM Innovation Fund

 How does it work ?

-- Funding is provided by the Bill and Melinda Gates Foundation (BMGF) and the German Federal Ministry for Economic Cooperation and Development (BMZ).
+- Funding is provided by the Bill & Melinda Gates Foundation (BMGF) and the German Federal Ministry for Economic Cooperation and Development (BMZ).

 - The DRM Innovation Fund is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH